in-jun/github-profile-guestbook/README.md

 ## Features

-- **Automatic dark mode detection** - Adapts to your system theme via CSS `prefers-color-scheme`
+- **Automatic theme switching** - Adapts to light/dark mode automatically
-- Real-time comment system
-- Like/Dislike functionality
+- Leave comments on any GitHub profile (200 characters max)
+- React with likes and dislikes
-- Owner can highlight favorite comments with a star
+- Highlight your favorite comments with a star
+- Clean, minimal design that fits any profile
-- Minimal design with sharp edges and monochrome colors
+- Fast and lightweight
-- System native fonts for consistent rendering
-- Responsive layout
-- Optimized SVG generation with `strings.Builder`

 ## Example